aavegotchi/aavegotchi-wiki/posts/en/rarity-farming.md

 #### Wearables BRS

 Wearables BRS on the other hand, is dependent on its rarity.
-For example, rare [wearables](https://wiki.aavegotchi.com/en/wearables) yield 5 BRS and godlike wearables 50 BRS.
+For example, rare [wearables](/wearables) yield 5 BRS and godlike wearables 50 BRS.

+#### Age

+As your gotchi ages, they gain additional BRS.
+For more information, check out the [Aging Mechanic](/aging-mechanic) page.

 ### Absolute Rarity Score